ibachrachel/Module_20_Project/README.md

 c.
 Going forward, humanitarian efforts can be focused on what areas of the world?
 And, what factors showed the most effect on world health.

+#### Resources

+- Software: Jupyter Notebook, Tableau 2022.1, Google Slides, Git Bash, Slack, R

+- Languages: Python 3.7

+- Libraries: Pandas

+- Machine Learning Models: Multiple Linear Regression

+- Database: postgreSQL, pgAdmin, AWS

 ## GitHub

 *Communication Protocols*

 Communication will take place through the Slack chat and requires each group member to contribute to the conversation regularly.
+Project meetings occur every Monday and Wednesday from 5 pm - 7 pm on weekdays.
 In the case of emergency, the member will be contacted through their personal email.
 Everyone shall clearly communicate what they plan to work on and complete between class meetings.

 *Branching*